Generic Name: bumetanide (bue-MET-a-nide)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Dizziness or lightheadedness when sitting up or standing; drowsiness; headache; low blood pressure.
+Dizziness or light-headedness when sitting up or standing; drowsiness; headache.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); confusion; diarrhea; excessive urination; extreme thirst or dry mouth; hearing loss; kidney failure; loss of appetite; muscle pain or cramps; nausea; rapid or irregular heartbeat; red, blistered, swollen, or peeling skin; restlessness; ringing in the ears; unusual tiredness or weakness; vomiting.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); diarrhea; excessive urination; hearing loss; red, blistered, swollen, or peeling skin; restlessness; ringing in the ears; symptoms of fluid or electrolyte problems (eg, confusion; dry mouth or eyes; fainting; fast or irregular heartbeat; mental or mood changes; muscle aches, cramps, pain, spasms, or weakness; not able to pass urine or change in how much urine is passed; seizures; severe dizziness; severe or persistent loss of appetite, nausea, or vomiting; unusual tiredness or weakness).

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.